RitikaVerma7/GenerativeAI/Cybersecurity Recommendation & Compliance Project/README.md

-# Cybersecurity Remediation and Compliance (Ongoing)
+# Cybersecurity Remediation and Compliance

 Cybersecurity Remediation and Compliance is an application designed to enhance security measures and ensure regulatory compliance through advanced Retrieval Augmented Generation (RAG).
 This system uses a sophisticated model to automate security remediation tasks and provide real-time updates on vulnerabilities and standards, helping companies stay compliant and secure.